 Best Overall Universal Remote: Logitech Harmony 650

 For what it offers, at the price, there is nothing that comes comparatively close.
-The LCD screen sets this apart from others in the same category/price range.
+The LCD screen sets this one really apart from others in the same category/price range.
 The features and functions that have been installed into the Logitech Harmony 650 are on par with some higher priced universal remotes from other brands.

 Best Premium Universal Remote: Logitech Harmony Elite